reTHINK-project/testbeds/docs/platformInstallationGuide.md

 #### Requirements:
 To install an application using an Hyperty you must:
-* Develop the Hyperty.
-The Hyperty must reference a running Core Framework
+* Have a catalogue where a runtime is deployed, and a protostub to communicate with the corresponding messaging node.
+This means a complete and operational CSP platform.
-Q: Where is this core framework available?
+* Develop the Hyperty referencing this runtime.

 * Deploy the Hyperty in a catalogue (see catalogue section).